TrueFit/GildedRose/README.md

 # Gilded Rose

 ## The Solution

+This section explains my solution to this project, how it is tested and how to run it.

+### Design
 In order to accommodate the likely need to support multiple instances of the same item, and to provide normalization of the persisted items, the following database schema was used.

 ![Database Schema](Doc/schema.png)